chandanhpcic/docs/source/manual/how-tos/cellular.rst

 Supported devices
 -----------------

-In general, OPNsense should support all cellular modems that are supported by the respective FreeBSD kernel.
+In general, Reticen8 should support all cellular modems that are supported by the respective FreeBSD kernel.
 However, not all devices behave the same way, you might have to tweak your card with specific AT commands, for example in the init string.